Collins Injera: Awards

-Injera was nominated for the 2008–09 IRB Sevens Player of the Year award, which was eventually won by Ollie Phillips (rugby union) Injera won the Kenyan Sportsman of the Year award in 2009.
+Injera was nominated for the 2008–09 IRB Sevens Player of the Year award, which was eventually won by Ollie Phillips (rugby union).
+Injera won the Kenyan Sportsman of the Year award in 2009.

 In 2010, Injera was awarded the presidential Order of Golden Warriors (OGW) alongside his brother Humphrey Kayange for their performance in the 2008–09 IRB Sevens World Series.
-Collins Injera was named Player of the final in 2016 Singapore Sevens, after helped Kenya to win their first tournament in World Sevens Series.
+Collins Injera was named Player of the final in 2016 Singapore Sevens, after helping Kenya to win their first tournament in World Sevens Series.

+In January 2023, Collins Injera was inducted into Fiji's Rugby Town Walk of Fame, during the Coral Coast Sevens at Lawaqa Park in Sigatoka, Fiji.
+He is also the second African player to be feted with the honor of being an official ambassador for the 2023 McDonalds Coral Coast Sevens, after Bryan Habana of South Africa in 2019.

+Collins was inducted to the Melrose Sevens Hall of Fame in April 2023.
+The induction was an honor to his rugby career achievements over the years.

 Personal life

 Injera's older brother Humphrey Kayange is a former captain of the Kenyan sevens squad.
 Their younger brother Michael Agevi has also played rugby for the Sevens team in the past.

 Injera has a degree in mass communication from Kenya College for Communication Technology (KCCT).
 He is an alumnus of Daystar University.

+Collins Injera is married to Chebet Limo.